Pfern/TtT-in-Portugal-2016/README.md

 ### Session 1: Review of learning principles and how they apply to training

  * Terminology used in learning;
- * Learning objectives and outcomes;
+ * Learning aims, objectives and outcomes;
+ * The Bloom's six categories of cognitive skills;
  * How learning works: research-based principles of learning and their implications for teaching practice;
  * What is formal and non-formal learning?
  * Relevant models from cognitive science;
  * Cognitive load.

 ### Session 2: Training techniques that can be used to enhance learner engagement and participation
  * Delivering a learning event as a mission; establishing learning mode, teamwork and mutual trust;